Search Amazon.com:

 • The last DOA I played was DOA2.
 What's changed?

 Quite a lot actually...while at the same time, not a whole lot.
 Characters have changed and certain things like the windows for chain throws are shorter, but the basic RPS system along with the defensive-holds are the same.
-Loads of old notation for old moves have also been very much standardised.
+Loads of old notation for old moves have also been very much standardized.
 DOA4 introduced a very annoying stun based system where people could end up in stun for much longer and made the game slower, other than making the defensive player having more advantage with access to damaging defensive hold that took around 60-120 of the attacking opponent's life bar.

-In DOA5, things have been slightly toned down, with CB giving you a safe launcher and defensive holds doing slightly less damage (it's still pretty loving stupid, but it's the less stupid than before).
+In DOA5, things have been slightly toned down, with CB giving you a safe launcher and defensive holds doing slightly less damage (it's still pretty loving stupid, but it's less stupid than before).

 • What's this whole thing about DOA wanting to be a tourney fighter?